Knee Pain: Causes, Diagnosis and Treatment

-Expert Knee Care & Tailored Treatments
+Expert Knee Care and Tailored Treatments

 You may find relief using nonsurgical treatment options.
 If these do not provide relief, your doctor might recommend a partial or total joint replacement.
 In joint-replacement surgery, also called arthroplasty, your surgeon replaces damaged bone and cartilage with an implant that will allow you to move your joint without pain.